FAQ: Admissions Process

-Is it possible to add different residency streams (i.e. GTA, Barrie or Newmarket, Rural or Integrated Research) after the CaRMS application submission deadline?
+Is it possible to add different residency streams (i.e. GTA, Barrie or Newmarket or Integrated Communities) after the CaRMS application submission deadline?

-When applying to the U of T residency program it is recommended that you apply for all streams you may be interested in before the CaRMS online application closes.
-Adding additional streams after CaRMS online application closes may be considered until the close of the interview period.
-In order to be considered for additional streams, you must both email email@example.com indicating which streams you would like to add, as well as add the stream to your CaRMS online application.
-Please see U of T Family Medicine Program Description on the CaRMS website.
+When applying to the U of T residency program, it is recommended that you apply for all streams you may be interested in before the CaRMS online application closes.
+Adding additional streams after the CaRMS online application closes may be considered until the last scheduled U of T Family Medicine virtual interview.
+In order to be considered for additional streams, you must email firstname.lastname@example.org indicating which streams you would like to add, in addition to adding the stream to your CaRMS online application.
+Please see the U of T Family Medicine Program Description on the CaRMS website.

 If I submit a notarized/certified photocopy of my Birth Certificate does the photo ID need to be notarized as well?

 No, the piece of photo ID submitted with your notarized/certified photocopied birth certificate does not need to be notarized/certified.

 Do I need to notarize AND certify my proof of Canadian citizenship document?

 No, your proof of Canadian citizenship documents can either be certified OR notarized, you will not be penalized for doing both.
 You may choose to do one or the other.